-Workers in the Greeley Metropolitan Statistical Area had an average (mean) hourly wage of $20.10 in May 2012, about 9 percent below the nationwide average of $22.01, according to the U.S. Bureau of Labor Statistics.
-Regional Commissioner Stanley W. Suchman noted that, after testing for statistical significance, wages in the local area were significantly higher than their respective national averages in 2 of the 22 major occupational groups: transportation and material moving; and building and grounds cleaning and maintenance.
-Eleven groups had significantly lower wages than their respective national averages, including legal; arts, design, entertainment, sports, and media; and computer and mathematical.
+Workers in the Greeley Metropolitan Statistical Area had an average (mean) hourly wage of $20.48 in May 2013, about 8 percent below the nationwide average of $22.33, according to the U.S. Bureau of Labor Statistics.
+Regional Commissioner Stanley W. Suchman noted that, after testing for statistical significance, wages in the local area were significantly higher than their respective national averages in 2 of the 22 major occupational groups, including transportation and material moving.
+Nine groups had significantly lower wages than their respective national averages, including legal; arts, design, entertainment, sports, and media; and computer and mathematical.

-When compared to the nationwide distribution, local employment was more highly concentrated in 4 of the 22 occupational groups, including construction and extraction; transportation and material moving; and education, training, and library.
-Conversely, nine groups had employment shares significantly below their national representation, including office and administrative support, computer and mathematical, and management.
+When compared to the nationwide distribution, local employment was more highly concentrated in 4 of the 22 occupational groups, including construction and extraction; production; and education, training, and library.
+Conversely, nine groups had employment shares significantly below their national representation, including management, sales and related, and computer and mathematical.
 (See table A and box note at end of release.)

 |Major occupational group||Percent of total employment||Mean hourly wage|

 Total, all occupations

 Business and financial operations

 Architecture and engineering

 Life, physical, and social science

 Education, training, and library